Pathoschild/smapi-mod-dump/source/Flower Bombs/promo/README-moddrop.md

 You can place a Flower Bomb directly in the world on **any dirt or grass**.
 To pick it up again, strike it with a tool.
 You can also load empty Flower Bombs into a Slingshot and fire them.
 If they land on or near dirt or grass, they will stick in that area.

+By default, all Flower Bombs placed in the world will **germinate overnight**.
+If so configured, they will not germinate until the next rainy or snowy day (or if in the range of a sprinkler).
+Any Flower Bomb can also be germinated immediately by watering it ten times.

-All Flower Bombs in the world will **"detonate" overnight**.
-If a Flower Bomb held in-season flower seeds, the explosion will consist mainly of that flower, with some seasonal wildflowers and weeds at the edges.
-If it held in-season wild seeds, the explosion will consist mainly of seasonal wildflowers with weeds at the edges.
-Otherwise, the explosion will consist entirely of weeds.
+When a Flower Bomb germinates that held in-season flower seeds, the growth will consist mainly of that flower, with some seasonal wildflowers and weeds at the edges.
+If it held in-season wild seeds, the growth will consist mainly of seasonal wildflowers with weeds at the edges.
+Otherwise, the growth will consist entirely of weeds.
 (In winter, weeds are replaced with crystals.)

 ## ![Configuration](https://www.kdau.com/headers/configuration.png)